quiquae/water-use/README.md

 # Water Use Game

 An interactive web application to learn about water footprints and AI environmental impact through an engaging guessing game and data visualization.
+Play at https://quiquae.github.io/water-use/ :)

 ## Features